Extra Large Heavy Duty Bariatric Wheelchairs

 How wide is an extra-wide wheelchair?

-To be classified as an extra-wide wheelchair, it ranges from 20 to 30 inches.
+To be classified as an extra-wide wheelchair, the seat ranges from 20 to 30 inches.

 Inspired by your history...